digao666/X-Stream/README.md

 cd to the root directory of our app

 Creat a `.env` file and put your google authentication information in the file.
-Next put your google secret token in `.env` file, keep it in the app directory, then copy it to the upload direcoty as well.
+Next create another two `.env` file, and put your google secret token in those files, keep one in the app directory, anotherone in upload direcoty.

 Run `docker-compose up --build -d`
 The home page should be available on localhost